 Better Than a Lemonade Stand! by Daryl Bernstein

 After your kids start reading about money, they are likely to be excited about earning their own money and ways to start their own business.
-While they may have many ideas of their own, Better than a Lemonade Stand! has a host of awesome business ideas for kids.
-It covers what the business would do, the supplies your child would need, how much time it will take, and hints on running an effective business and how much to charge.
+While they may have many ideas of their own, Better than a Lemonade Stand! has a host of excellent business ideas for kids.
+It covers what the business would do, the supplies your child would need, how much time it will take, and hints on running an efficient business and how much to charge.

 One of my favorite ideas from this book was “seedling grower”!
-While your child would likely only be able to do this once a year, the lessons they could learn by starting seeds in late winter indoors, tending to them, and selling the seedlings come spring at a big profit would be a great business.
-This type of business would teach kids so much about the hard work and preparation it takes to be successful.
+While your child would likely only be able to do this once a year, the lessons they could learn by starting seeds in late winter indoors, tending to them, and selling the seedlings come spring at a significant profit would be a great business.
+This type of activity would teach kids so much about the hard work and preparation it takes to be successful.
 Plus, think of all they would learn about flowers, fruits, and vegetables!

 If you want to raise an entrepreneur, it is best to let them learn by doing early on.
-Let them go through this book and find a business idea that excites them, or maybe the ideas will spark their creativity!
+Let them go through this book and find a business idea that excites them, or maybe the plans will spark their creativity!
 Help them build a budget for their new business, but make sure that the venture remains their own!

 Buy on Amazon: Better than a Lemonade Stand!